 So, that's what we'll offer folks who already have health insurance - more stability and more security.
 For the tens of millions of American citizens who don't have health insurance, the second part of this plan will finally offer you affordable choices.
-We'll do this with a new insurance exchange - a marketplace where individuals and small businesses can shop for an affordable health insurance plan that works for them.
+We'll do this with a new insurance exchange - a marketplace and member of OPEIU Local 277, Ft.
+Worth, TX where individuals and small businesses can shop for an affordable health insurance plan that works for them.